revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-164. What do you know about map reduce and explain how it works?
+164.What do you know about map reduce and explain how it works?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 With the help pf Job Traker and Task Tracker.

 - Job Tracker is a master Node.
 - Responsible to assign and track Task execution Progress.
 - Task Tracker are Slave Nodes.
 - They run on systems where data nodes reside.
-- Responsible to a child JVM to execute Map, Reduce and Intermediate.
-Task
+- Responsible to a child JVM to execute Map, Reduce and Intermediate.Task

 </details>
 </blockquote>

 ---

-165. Explain about the different complex data types in Pig.
+165.Explain about the different complex data types in Pig.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 - Maps- These are key, value stores joined together using #.
-- Tuples- Just similar to the row in a table, where different items are separated by a comma.
-Tuples can have multiple attributes.
+- Tuples- Just similar to the row in a table, where different items are separated by a comma.Tuples can have multiple attributes.
-- Bags- Unordered collection of tuples.
-Bag allows multiple duplicate tuples.
+- Bags- Unordered collection of tuples.Bag allows multiple duplicate tuples.

 </details>
 </blockquote>

 ---

-166. What does Flatten do in Pig?
+166.What does Flatten do in Pig?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 Flatten is used as a modifier in Pig.
 It is a  un-nests bags and tuples whereas un-nesting bags is a little complex because it requires creating new tuples.

 </details>
 </blockquote>